Strong Dependence of Type Ia Supernova Standardization on the Local Specific Star Formation Rate: The LsSFR host-galaxy environment indicator

 Compared to the local star formation rate (LSFR) used in \citet{rigault_2013} and \citet{rigault_2015}, both indicators rank galaxies similarly when the SFR is either very high or very low.
 But the normalization by stellar mass provided by LsSFR breaks an ambiguity for some intermediate cases, namely, between lower star-formation rates in fainter regions of galaxies and higher star-formation rates in brighter regions of galaxies.
 In addition, sometimes the metric aperture in which the LSFR is measured can extend outside the galaxy, diluting the signal.
 The local stellar mass measurement is similarly diluted, thus this dilution effect is canceled for LsSFR.

 As discussed above, intrinsic SN~Ia brightnesses and colors may well vary with progenitor age and metallicity, and the observed brightnesses and colors are affected by dust whose properties can covary with SN intrinsic properties.
 In the case of a foreground dust screen, both the inferred SFR and stellar mass will be affected by the similar dust.
 Their ratio would cancel to first order if it were not for the fact that stellar mass measurements rely on galaxy stellar colors to determine the $M/L$ ratio.
 As stellar $M/L$ is higher for redder populations, the affect of dust is diminished for the measurement of stellar mass.
-We will discuss this further in Section~\ref{sec:impact_of_dust} showing that dust extinction has no significant influence on our LsSFR analysis.
-In addition, the LsSFR can exploit the fact that production of dust is correlated with both higher metallicity and higher SFR \citep[e.g.][]{calzetti_heckman_1999}.
-Since metallicity in turn correlates with stellar mass, normalization of the SFR by stellar mass suppresses the effect of dust on global sSFR \citep[e.g.][]{peek_2015}.
-Furthermore, the correlation of dust with SFR surface density \cite[e.g.][]{battisti_2016} suggests that any residual error in this cancellation, while possibly leading to a distortion of the true LsSFR as a function of observed LsSFR, will not fundamentally change the LsSFR-based {\it ordering} of SN~Ia progenitors from younger to older.
+We discuss this further in Section~\ref{sec:impact_of_dust} showing that dust extinction has no significant influence on our LsSFR analysis.
+In addition, the LsSFR can exploit the fact that production of dust is correlated with both higher metallicity and higher SFR \citep[e.g.,][]{calzetti_heckman_1999}.
+Since metallicity in turn correlates with stellar mass, normalization of the SFR by stellar mass suppresses the effect of dust on global sSFR \citep[e.g.,][]{peek_2015}.
+Furthermore, the correlation of dust with SFR surface density \cite[e.g.,][]{battisti_2016} suggests that any residual error in this cancellation, while possibly leading to a distortion of the true LsSFR as a function of observed LsSFR, will not fundamentally change the LsSFR-based ordering of SN~Ia progenitors from younger to older.

 In the mean, the extinction-corrected sSFR inferred using H$\alpha$ in star-forming galaxies is found to have only a modest correlation with the extinction-corrected stellar metallicity \citep{garn_2010,salim_2014}.
 The relation is complex in that the trend for galaxies with higher sSFR and lower mass opposes that in lower sSFR and higher mass galaxies \citep{laralopez_2013}.
 This leads to a rough cancellation for galaxies whose sSFR values are typical of our SNe \citep{childress_2013b}.
-Correlation with the amount of dust derived for each galaxy is weak \citep[e.g.][]{battisti_2016, peek_2015}, though this conclusion depends somewhat on the details of how extinction of H$\alpha$ relative to stars is handled \citep{brinchmann_2004}.
-Finally, recent detailed integral field spectroscopical analyses of nearby galaxies have demonstrated that the relations between extinction-corrected stellar mass, metallicity, star formation extend down to kiloparsec scales \citep{sanchez_2013,gonzalez_2014,navaro_2015,canodiaz_2016}.